sanskrit/raw_etexts_english/blogs/manasataramgini/2009-11-02_an-account-from-lama-taranathae28099s-history.md

 +++
-title = "An account from Lama tAranAtha’sxa0history"
+title = "An account from Lama tAranAtha’s history"

 +++
 During the reign of pa\~nchamasiMha lived two brothers who were